Oman Air Terminated 100’s of Cabin Crew Due to COVID-19

 The airline also flies to Bangkok, Kuala Lumpur, Manila, Jakarta in the Far East, Guangzhou in China, and Nairobi in Kenya while its European destinations are London, Manchester, Milan, Munich, Frankfurt, Paris, and Zurich.

 This News Sources – Aviation Magazine

 So, friends, it’s a piece of bad news from the airline.
-Just I want to tell everyone thinks positively and look for a better future and love your profession if you really love it.
+Just I want to tell everyone to think positively and look for a better future and love their profession if they really love it.

 If you like to check out Latest Aviation Jobs please check out the link.